-Annually, BEACON students can compete at the Student Television Network convention, which is attended by thousands of students from across the nation and hosted in a different city each year.
+Annually, Beacon students can compete for awards and scholarships at the Student Television Network convention, which is attended by thousands of students from across the nation and hosted in a different city each year.
 Students may also participate in the Midwest Media Educators Association.

-BEACON Academy Awards
+Beacon Academy Awards

-Every May, the BEACON Academy Awards celebrates students' hard work by offering class awards, showcasing student work, bestowing cords to graduating seniors, and featuring a renowned guest speaker.
-Past guest speakers have included John Ratzenberger (actor in Cheers and Pixar movies), Tommy O'Haver (director of Ella Enchanted), and Angelo Pizzo (writer of Hoosiers and Rudy).
+Every May, the Beacon Academy Awards celebrates students' hard work by offering class awards, showcasing student work, bestowing cords to graduating seniors, and featuring a renowned guest speaker.
+Past guest speakers have included Bob Gale (screenwriter and producer of Back to the Future), Andrew Jenks (MTV and HBO documentary filmmaker), John Ratzenberger (actor in Cheers and Pixar movies), Tommy O'Haver (director of Ella Enchanted), Angelo Pizzo (writer of Hoosiers and Rudy).

-Freshman Sophomore Junior Senior Media and Digital Arts Technology 1 Media and Digital Arts Technology 2 Media and Digital Arts Production Advanced Media and Digital Arts Production Advanced Placement Capstone: AP Seminar Advanced Placement Capstone: Research
+Freshman Sophomore Junior Senior Media and Digital Arts Media and Digital Arts Media and Digital Arts Advanced Media and Technology 1 Technology 2 Production Digital Arts Production

-Streamwood High School - Leadership Entrepreneurship Action & Design (LEAD) Academy

-Beginning with Graduating Class of 2026
+Streamwood High School-Leadership Entrepreneurship Action & Design (LEAD) Academy Beginning with Graduating Class of 2026

-The Leadership Entrepreneurship Action & Design (LEAD) Academy at Streamwood High School, a Magnet Schools of America Nationally Certified Program (2022), offers an innovative program where students in a collaborative environment learn to be problem solvers and innovators.
+The Leadership Entrepreneurship Action & Design (LEAD) Academy at Streamwood High School (a Magnet Schools of America Nationally Certified Program (2022), offers an innovative program where students learn to be problem solvers and innovators in a collaborative environment.
 In response to the needs of domestic and global economies, students will learn how to incorporate innovation, design thinking, and lean startup practices into their skills portfolio to launch them into success as they complete the program in preparation for individualized post-secondary plans.